๐ฏ Accuracy & Evidence-Completeness Update

 - Scale to any dataset: From small targeted investigations to enterprise-wide incidents

-- Contribute and improve: Join the community in building better forensic tools
+- Contribute and improve: Join the community in building better forensic engines

 Purpose of This Document